gguillotte/mdsrd5/README.md

 In several places, protected content must be replaced rather than removed.
 In these instances, I use the following terms, which I do not claim to own and do not protect as Product Identity:

 -   hooked hulk
--   *eldritch beam*
+-   *eldritch beam* (warlock/eldritch invocation)
--   eyestalker
+-   eyestalker (*deck of illusions*)
--   fey plane
+-   fey plane (planes and monsters)
--   shadow plane
--   Primordial Chaos
--   Orb of the Wyrm
+-   Orb of the Wyrm (artifacts)
+-   Primordial Chaos (planes)
+-   shadow plane (planes)
+-   *spectral guardian* (mummy lord)
+-   *string of insults* (green hag)

 References to protected deities are changed to real-world mythological entities as listed in the Pantheons section, and named NPCs used in examples are given more generic names.

-References to protected spells are replaced with Open Game Content where possible.
+References to protected spells are replaced with spell names from Open Game Content with the same or similar function where such a collision is unavoidable, even if there are no open rules for the spell in this edition.
+Some of the Open Game Content names used in this manner include:

+-   *charm animal* (ranger)
+-   *stabilize* (androsphinx)

 Release notes
 -------------

+### 0.4.1 (2016-01-25)

+Continued italicizing and linking spells, fixed some formatting issues, and adjusted PDF output.

+#### New content

+-   The PDF now has narrower margins, a footer, and page numbers.

+#### Fixes

+-   Added missing links and italics to spells on monsters and creatures, and linked previously italicized spells.

 ### 0.4 (2016-01-25)